-Along the way they raided the small fort at Donohill for desperately needed supplies, but came under constant attack from local raiding parties and some forces under the Earl of Ormond.
+Along the way they attacked the small fort at Donohill for desperately needed supplies, but came under constant attack themselves from local raiding parties and some forces under the Earl of Ormond.
 None of these was large enough to cause a fatal blow, but the attacks chipped away at the column’s strength, and over 300 of them had already fallen or left.
 The winter froze some to death, starvation took others.
-Carrying no food, they were forced to eat what they could find on the road, which was slim picking at that time of year.
+Carrying no food, they were forced to eat what they could find on the road, which was slim pickings at that time of year.

 The crossing of the Shannon took place at the top of Lough Derg, near the village of Portumna.
-The mighty river could not be forded, so O’Sullivan took the measure of slaughtering the last of their horses and skinning them to make currachs (a small Irish boat).
+The river could not be forded, so O’Sullivan Beare took the measure of slaughtering the last of their horses and skinning them to make currachs (a small Irish boat).
 Two were constructed to ferry the remainder of the column across.
 One of these sank on the way, though close enough to the shore that no one drowned.
 The other, after an agonising time, got the rest across and into modern day County Galway.
 Local Irish out of Redwood Castle, loyal to the English, launched a number of attacks while the refugees waited on the eastern side, inflating their misery.

-So, O’Sullivan’s column, now a week and a half in the wilderness, was compelled to keep moving, the numbers now dropping low.
+So the column, now a week and a half in the wilderness, was compelled to keep moving, the numbers now dropping low.
 The route went into Roscommon and the many lakes in the north of the county.
 This was far closer to rebel territory, and the welcome the group received was probably friendlier here, or at least somewhat neutral.
 The last part of the march at least had a local guide of some sort.
-O’Sullivan made the pass through the Curlew Mountains, probably through the same point where Hugh Roe O’Donnell had defeated Conyers Clifford a few years earlier, then around Lough Arrow and into Leitrim, where the last of his exhausted, hungry troop fell in the doors of O’Rourke’s castle, probably where Leitrim Village is today.
+O’Sullivan made the pass through the Curlew Mountains, probably through the same point where Hugh Roe O’Donnell had defeated Conyers Clifford a few years earlier, then around Lough Arrow and into Leitrim, where the last of his exhausted hungry troop fell in the doors of O’Rourke’s castle, probably where Leitrim Village is today.

-Of the thousand or so that set out, all that remained, apart from O’Sullivan himself, were “18 soldiers, 16 horseboys and one woman”.
+Of the thousand or so that set out, all that remained, apart from O’Sullivan Beare himself, were “18 soldiers, 16 horseboys and one woman”.
 Just 35 of the group made it to the relative safety of the north, two weeks after they had set out.
 A few dribs and drabs, groups of two and three, would follow over the following days.
 The rest had died from starvation and the cold, been killed by the near ceaseless attacks, or had turned aside and sought their own end.
 O’Rourke, long a rebel, freely offered comfort and what relief he could to them.
 The nightmare, for now, had ended.

 O’Sullivan’s movement north was a desperate move that resulted in the loss of nearly all of his remaining followers.
 One could argue that it would have been better if he had just turned himself in rather than let the last of his people be slaughtered, but this thought does not seem to have occurred to most Irish sources, who paint the march with the most tragic/romantic brushes possible, emphasising the cruelty of those who were opposed to the marchers over the insanity of the marchers themselves.
 A famous jig may not have helped matters in that respect.
-The march was a near hopeless endeavour from start to finish, as O’Sullivan lacked the soldiers to defend all of his people, and moved through an environment that was as hostile in nature as it was in locals.
+The march was a near hopeless endeavour from start to finish, as O’Sullivan lacked the soldiers to defend all of his people and moved through an environment that was as hostile in nature as it was in locals.

 To read the rest of the entries in this series, click here to go to the index.